Cat4848/recipe-builder/README.md

 ## What I wish I could do if I had more time

 - a shared types package that will server both the backend and the frontend enhance DRY code
+- validation and tests (remove this if I manage to do it and update this file referencing the tests and validation)